mypsik/torela/en/events/index.md

 # Upcoming events

-### 05.03 (10.00-13.00) - Pancake-playmorning
-Eat as much pancakes as you can!
-We'll have pancake-mountains!
-Participation fee 7 € (child + parent), another child of the same family +3€.

-### 09.03 (10.00-13.00) - Play-morning + MÄHKMED.EU diapers
-This monday our play-morning is especially special because we introduce cloth diapers!
-All those interested in reusable diapers are very welcome to see the different types of diapers and manufacturers.
-Entry is 5€, with a child under 1y is FREE!

 ### 12.03 (10.00-13.00) - Porridge-playmorning
 We'll serve tasty porridge with different toppings!
 Participation fee 7 € (child + parent), another child of the same family +3€.